idibidiart/react-native-responsive-grid/README.md

-# Dynamic, Responsive Layout for Universal and Orientation-Aware React Native Apps
+# Declarative Layout for Responsive and Adaptive UIs in React Native

 ### Install